Why does the state collect data on individual students?

 One way the Minnesota Department of Education currently gathers information on students is through the Minnesota Automated Reporting Student System (MARSS) Web Edit System (WES).
 MARSS is our primary reporting system for collecting individual student data from districts.
 The information collected is used to compile student counts and average daily membership (ADM), which helps us calculate how much funding each district receives.
 The secure system also collects student demographics as well as some of the programs students participate in.

 New legislation requires the Minnesota Department of Education to report graduation rates, results of the Minnesota Comprehensive Assessments (MCAs), and more, by detailed ethnicity for students of color and American Indian students.
 This legislation is referred to as the “All Kids Count Act,” and the more-detailed reporting is called data disaggregation.
 Read the full text of the legislation: Minnesota Statutes, sections 120B.31, subdivision 3a

 , and 120B.35, subdivision 3

-What information are these data intended to provide?
+What questions are these data intended to answer?